 The most common (and arguably most important) benefit employers offer to their employees is health insurance—but it’s not cheap.
 Health insurance costs will depend on what health plans you choose to offer your employees.
-According to the KFF 2019 Employer Health Benefits Survey, the average annual premiums for employer-sponsored health insurance in 2019 were $7,188 for single coverage and $20,576 for family coverage.
-Small business employers paid, on average, 84 percent of the premium for single coverage employees and 60 percent of the premium for employees getting family health coverage—which would come to an average cost of $6,037.92 for single employees and $12,345.60 for employees with family coverage.
+According to the KFF 2019 Employer Health Benefits Survey, the average annual premium costs for employer-sponsored health insurance in 2019 were $7,188 for single coverage and $20,576 for family coverage.
+Small business employers paid, on average, 84 percent of the premiums for single coverage employees and 60 percent of the premiums for employees getting family health coverage—which would come to an average cost of $6,037.92 for single employees and $12,345.60 for employees with family coverage.

-Depending on the percentage of your employees’ premiums you cover as an employer, you might be eligible for a Small Business Health Care Tax Credit, which can help bring down your health insurance costs per employee.
+Depending on the percentage of your employees’ health insurance premiums you cover as an employer, you might be eligible for a Small Business Health Care Tax Credit, which can help bring down your health insurance costs per employee.

 In addition to health insurance, you might want to offer your employees additional types of insurance, including:

 - Disability Insurance

 While the cost for these types of insurance is typically far lower than health insurance (and will vary by location and plan type), they still have an impact on total employee costs.

 Many employers also offer 401(k) matching to support retirement savings, which includes an employer contribution to employees' retirement plans matching up to a percentage of their salary.
 According to Vanguard’s How America Saves 2021 Report, the average employer pays 4.5 percent in a 401(k) match.